-Court orders South Korean agency to compensate adoptee over his mishandled adoption to US
+South Korean court orders agency to compensate adoptee over his mishandled adoption to US

 About 200,000 South Koreans were adopted overseas during the past six decades, the majority to white families in the West, representing what’s now the world’s largest diaspora of adoptees.
 More than 4,000 Korean children were sent abroad in 1979, the year Crapser arrived in the United States.

-South Korea’s foreign adoption boom from late 1970s to 1980s was driven by Seoul’s then-military dictatorships, which were focused on economic growth and reducing the number of mouths to feed.
+South Korea’s foreign adoption boom from the late 1970s to the 1980s was driven by Seoul’s then-military dictatorships, which were focused on economic growth and reducing the number of mouths to feed.

-Agencies, governed by board members close to the military leaders, were notorious for their aggressive child-gathering activities and falsified paperwork that manipulated child origins as they raced to send more children abroad.
+Adoption agencies, governed by board members close to the military leaders, were notorious for aggressive child-gathering activities and falsified paperwork that manipulated children’s origins as they raced to send more adoptees abroad.

-It wasn’t until 2013 that South Korea required the foreign adoptions of its children to be vetted at family courts, ending a decades-long practice of allowing the private agencies to dictate the cross-border transfers of custodies.
+It wasn’t until 2013 that South Korea required foreign adoptions of children to be vetted at family courts, ending a decades-long practice of allowing the private agencies to dictate the cross-border transfers of custodies.

-Crapser was among thousands of South Korean adoptees who were described in their paperwork as abandoned orphans despite their having known Korean relatives who could be easily identified and found, which made them easily adoptable under U.S. laws.
+Crapser was among thousands of South Korean adoptees who were described in their paperwork as abandoned orphans, despite their having known Korean relatives who could be easily identified and found, which made them easily adoptable under U.S. laws.

 Crapser’s birth mother, Kwon Pil-ju, told the AP that she was single, disabled and desperately poor, and that she finally decided to give Crapser and his sister away because of fears that they’d starve.